'American Psycho' (2000) by Mary Harron

 In the case of "American Psycho," the violence against women is always sexualized while the violence against men never is.
 BUT... in Mary Harron's movie, this choice is deliberate and made to prove a point.
 If we give Bret Easton Ellis the benefit of the doubt, it's probably also a deliberate choice on his part, too.
 The only difference is that his own, deeply ingrained misogynistic tendencies made it hard for him to know when to stop.
 Let us not forget these Tweets:

-He also once said this:
+He also once said this (in a since deleted Movieline article):

 There’s something about the medium of film itself that I think requires the male gaze.
 We’re watching, and we’re aroused by looking, whereas I don’t think women respond that way to films, just because of how they’re built.